-Requiring ES modules
+Requiring AMD modules

-Each response from an Ajax service will contain a list of ES modules required server side with elgg_import_esm().
-When response data is unwrapped, these modules will be loaded asynchronously - plugins should not expect these modules to be loaded in their \$.done() and \$.then() handlers and must use import for any modules they depend on.
-Additionally modules should not expect the DOM to have been altered by an Ajax request when they are loaded - DOM events should be delegated and manipulations on DOM elements should be delayed until all Ajax requests have been resolved.
+Each response from an Ajax service will contain a list of AMD modules required server side with elgg_require_js().
+When response data is unwrapped, these modules will be loaded asynchronously - plugins should not expect these modules to be loaded in their \$.done() and \$.then() handlers and must use require() for any modules they depend on.
+Additionally AMD modules should not expect the DOM to have been altered by an Ajax request when they are loaded - DOM events should be delegated and manipulations on DOM elements should be delayed until all Ajax requests have been resolved.